Hard to Forget: Poisoning Attacks on Certified Machine Unlearning

 One might seek to filter out poisoned examples so they never need to be unlearned.
-This might involve off-the-shelf anomaly detection methods, however they may be unreliable at detecting poisons which are notoriously difficult to identify due to bounded perturbation. \citet{metzen2017detecting} for example have explored detection of adversarial perturbations.
-Alternatively, one could filter out examples with a large influence (which the attacker is trying to artificially inflate in our attack), however some clean examples naturally have a large influence.
+This might involve off-the-shelf anomaly detection methods, however poisoned examples are notoriously difficult to detect when they are crafted as small perturbations to clean examples. \citet{metzen2017detecting} for instance, have explored detection of adversarial perturbations.
+Alternatively, one could filter out examples with a large influence (which the attacker is trying to artificially inflate in our attack), however some clean examples have a naturally large influence.

 Another approach would be a robust model that is less sensitive to individual examples.
-Directions for achieving this include: increasing the degree of regularization, introducing noise, adversarial training, and using more training data---noting that \citet{guo2020certified} show that the gradient residual norm is inversely proportional to the square of the training set size.
+Directions for achieving this include: increasing the degree of regularization, introducing noise, adversarial training, and using more training data.
 However, like their analogues in existing adversarial learning research, these mitigations tend to harm accuracy.